 - And finally, save your space by keeping the litter box narrow or small.

-The most important points on the question of where to keep the litter box inside a small apartment as for now, happy rearranging, repurposing, or redecorating!
+The most important points when questioning where to keep the litter box inside a small apartment will be dependent on your individual setup and available spots – so happy rearranging, repurposing, or redecorating!